The Lowdown On 2018 Carpet Trends

 Fashion and design trends come and go, but Harrisons Carpet expert Christina Gardner, who owns and operates her business in central Christchurch, says it’s still vital to ensure that your carpet and flooring have the longevity and quality to withstand seasons, trends and work well in a Kiwi environment.

-Christina says that although there are new styles coming through, the biggest shift she’s noticing is in how customers are researching those trends – and top of the list is interior design shows on television or online.
+Christina says that although there are new styles coming through, the biggest shift she’s noticing is in how customers are researching those trends – and the top of the list is interior design shows on television or online.

-“A lot of those shows are coming to us from America or Australia and so they are showing styles that work well for those environments,” Christina says.
-“It’s quite exciting and I really like working in that space but whereas once most customers worked around their budget first, now they still know their budget but they’re also searching for someone to help them deliver a specific look that they’ve discovered.
+“A lot of those shows are coming to us from America or Australia, and so they are showing styles that work well for those environments,” Christina says.
+“It’s quite exciting, and I really like working in that space, but whereas once most customers worked around their budget first, now they still know their budget, but they’re also searching for someone to help them deliver a specific look that they’ve discovered.

 “That’s why the way we work is so important because you can have a meeting beforehand where you get a feel for what they want, but then you can also guide them around some of the practicalities of what it will actually feel like to live on that product.

 “It’s so exciting for a customer to be buying their first home or perhaps renovating their current home.
 They might like the Californian beach look, but when they live somewhere like Christchurch, where it can be minus-three degrees in winter, you have to think about how you can still get that look without freezing.
 Bright white walls and billowing cotton drapes look great in summer or hot climates but not when it’s two degrees and foggy!
 We help customers create a look which they love while still being trans-seasonal.”

 So what are the main styles and trends Christina is hearing from customers when it comes to carpets?